memoxmrdl/pokeedex/README.md

 ## Requirements

-- Python 3.9^
 - NodeJS v18^
-- Yarn 1.22^

 Pokedex requires [Playwright](https://playwright.dev/) to perform Web Scraping to obtain information about a Pokemon from [https://www.pokemon.com/el/pokedex](https://www.pokemon.com/el/pokedex).
 For Ruby, use the [playwright-ruby-client](https://playwright-ruby-client.vercel.app/) gem client to be able to interact with Playwright and use the browser that is part of the library installed.
 For the use of the browser, use an executable to be able to use the browser in Headless mode.

-For default Pokeedex use Chronium browser (You don't need install any browser).
+For default Pokeedex use Chronium browser (You don't need install a browser).

 ## Installation